-Whether you're taking a city break in Barcelona or Madrid, or have plumped for a countryside or coastal retreat, the food of Spain is packed with flavour and character.
+Whether you're on a city break in Barcelona or Madrid, or you've plumped for a countryside or coastal retreat, Spanish food is full of flavour and character.

-From tasty tapas to superb seafood and traditional roasts, Spanish food is all about making the most of the best local produce.
-We asked travel writer Annie Bennett, to pick ten of the best dishes to try on your travels.
+From tasty tapas to superb seafood and traditional roasts, food in Spain is all about making the most of the best local produce.
+We asked travel writer Annie Bennett to pick 10 of the best dishes to try on your travels.

 Don't leave Spain without trying...

 The reddest, ripest tomatoes, olive oil, garlic, bread, peppers and cucumber are blended until silky smooth, then chilled and poured into bowls or glasses.
 So delicious, so refreshing.
 In Andalucía in southern Spain, people have it every day in summer and there is always a jug on the counter in tapas bars.
 Also try salmorejo from Córdoba, a thicker version that is often served with pieces of Ibérico ham on the top.

 In the Valencia region, they claim you can eat a different rice dish every day of the year, but let’s stick with the most traditional version for now.
 Ingredients for paella Valenciana include chicken or rabbit, saffron, runner beans and butter beans.
 But the all-important element is the rice, ideally the bomba or Calasparra varieties grown on Spain’s east coast, which are particularly good for absorbing all the flavours.